tharsh95/tdd/README.md

-## Clone the repo and run npm test to start no need of npm i
+## Clone the repo and run npm test to test no need of npm i